Tracy Howard

-Tracy Howard, Jr. (born April 29, 1994) is a former American football free safety who played in the National Football League (NFL).
+Tracy Howard, Jr. (born April 29, 1994) is an American former professional football safety who played in the National Football League (NFL).
 He played college football at the University of Miami.
 Howard signed with the Cleveland Browns as an undrafted free agent in 2016.

 Early life

 A native of Miramar, Florida, Howard attended Miramar High School.
 Playing wide receiver as a freshman, he was one of the targets of quarterback Geno Smith.
 He was converted to defensive back in his sophomore year and remained at that position.
 Regarded as a five-star recruit by Rivals.com, Howard was listed as the No. 1 cornerback prospect in his class.

 College career

 Howard played college football for the University of Miami.

 Professional career

 Cleveland Browns

 After going undrafted in the 2016 NFL draft, Howard signed with the Cleveland Browns on May 5, 2016.
 He played in 15 games with three starts recording 20 tackles and one pass defended.

 On April 20, 2017, Howard was released by the Browns.